Melaleuca recurva: Taxonomy and naming

-Callistemon recurvus is regarded as a synonym of Melaleuca recurva by the Royal Botanic Gardens, Kew.
+Callistemon recurvus is regarded as a synonym of Melaleuca recurva by Plants of the World Online.

 Distribution and habitat

 Melaleuca recurva occurs in the higher districts in Queensland from the Atherton Tableland south to the Bowen district where it grows in dense scrubland and on rocky outcrops near rivers.

 Use in horticulture

 Melaleuca recurva is often cultivated due to the presence of flowers through most of the year.